CalHacksJarvis/.github/profile/README.md

-# JARVis- Aid For The Visually Impaired
+# JARVis- Aid for the Visually Impaired

 Welcome to JARVis!
 This project aims to assist blind or visually impaired individuals in perceiving and understanding the world around them through image and text processing.
 This repository contains the backend code for the Vision Aid system.